 But what about liability if the guest gets sick?

 I suppose anything is possible, but food poisoning is the least of my concerns.
 Yes, there are the possible scenarios like a family leaving mayonnaise outside in the heat, etc. I just hope my guests have enough sense not to do that.
 And think about how many restaurants have opened ketchup, mustard, and sauce bottles on the table.
 Just imagine the number of customers who have touched, coughed, and let their kids play with these condiments while waiting for their food.
 But if you're worried that guests left condiments in the heat or slobbered all over them, then don't leave them.
 Sometimes it's just better to sleep at night.

 Many fellow rental owners will say they'd be disgusted to find condiments upon arrival.
 I have not found this to be the case with my guests.
 In all of these years, I've never even had a single person comment about them.
 And I've never had guests throw them in the trash.
 Maybe your guests will be different though.

-Be sure to follow me on Houfy if you would like to receive notifications of my latest posts.
+Be sure to follow me on Houfy if you would like to read more of my posts.